Darwin-River/Ex-Machinis/documents/tips_and_tricks.md

 : nJupiter 5 ;
 ```

 Each of these definitions simply places the integer ID on the stack for the particular resource or location that is represented by the work we are defining.
-Consequently, if I insert the words `wVoxite` or `wEarth` in my code, it will instruct the interpreter or compiler to put the corresponding ID on the stack.
+Consequently, if I insert the words `nVoxite` or `nEarth` in my code, it will instruct the interpreter or compiler to put the corresponding ID on the stack.
 This does not significantly change how the program functions but it does make it easier to read.

+Since each of these words serve to indicate a specific object, I prefix them with a lower-case n for noun.

 [Return to TOC](tips_and_tricks.md#Table-of-Contents)